SIP in liquid funds: Investing for short-term goals

 Compounding benefit: Though liquid funds offer a modest return potential, the power of compounding plays a crucial role, especially with regular SIP investments.
 Over time, even small, consistent investments can accumulate a significant corpus.

 Ease of investment:Investing through SIP in liquid funds is straightforward and hassle-free.
 It can be started with minimal documentation and managed online, making it convenient for everyone.
 An SIP calculator can assist investors in planning their investment amount and tenure, based on the expected returns on their investment.
-Do note, however, that the SIP calculator provides estimates based on your inputs, and returns are not guaranteed or fixed in mutual fund investments.
+Do note, however, that the SIP calculator provides estimates based on your inputs, and returns are not guaranteed or fixed.

 Considerations for SIP in liquid funds